Updated on: 3/8/2019

 "The kidney started right up," Mark said.

-The young girl died after an accident involving a jackknifed semi-truck and a logging truck, when the car she was in was hit as well.
+The young girl died after a logging truck crash, when the car she was in was hit as well.

 After doing research, he soon realized this was the kidney he was given.